 To Build a Connection

 Building a strong connection is among the major factor when choosing a business loan.
 A lender builds a relationship with the borrowers just as your customers build a relationship with your business.
-So, when your business need funding at better terms and rates, having a relationship with a lender that knows you better will help.
+So, when your business needs funding at better terms and rates, having a relationship with a lender that knows you better will help.

 On the other hand, personal loans don’t help in building a connection.
 Because they’re often used as a quick fix to a one-off problem.